 As my profile states, I love recipes and I love to cook.
-However, for years, making chicken enchiladas has been to my way of thinking very labor intensive.
-I came across this chicken enchilada recipe in the magazine Cooking Light about 3 or 4 years ago when I was planning my husband's big birthday bash.
-Unlike a lot of my recipes, it did not become one of my notebook's 'make it once, maybe think about it again' recipes.
-This recipe moved to the head of the class because it is so simple, so delicious and can be tweaked so many different ways.
+However, for years, I've always thought of chicken enchiladas as a labor-intensive dish.
+I came across this chicken enchilada recipe in the magazine Cooking Light about three or four years ago when I was planning my husband's big birthday bash.
+Unlike many of my recipes, it did not become one of my notebook's "make it once, maybe think about it again" recipes.
+This recipe moved to the head of the class because it is so simple, so delicious, and can be tweaked so many different ways.
 It is now my gold standard for making enchiladas for a crowd.

-Serve with 'rancho beans', a green salad or Spanish rice alongside a beer, wine or sangria and you have yourself a great meal without all the traditional prep of enchiladas.
+Serve with "rancho beans," a green salad, or Spanish rice alongside a beer, wine, or sangria, and you have a great meal without all the traditional prep of enchiladas.

 Easy Chicken Enchilada Recipe